 Rates of reaction: Collision Theory Simulation

-This downloadable resource simulates the effects of temperature on chemical reactions.
+This online resource demonstrates the collision theory of chemical reactions.

-Specifically, the resource is a java application which allows students to model the effects of temperature on the rate of collisions in a closed system to see how this affects chemical reaction rates.
+The resource is a web-based java application that allows students to model the effects of temperature on the rate of collisions in a closed system to see how this affects chemical reaction rates.

 Users can alter the number of particles in their model and change the temperature of the reaction, and by observing the simulation they can see how the number of collisions are affected.